Building Extension Modules

 version = "0.42"

-To instruct setuptools to compile the foo.c file into the extension module mylib.foo, we need to add a setup.py file similar to the following:
+To instruct setuptools to compile the foo.c file into the extension module mylib.foo, we need to define an appropriate configuration in either pyproject.toml [1] or setup.py file , similar to the following:

 from setuptools import Extension, setup